sfchick23/Emergency-Notification/README.md

 ## How It Works

-The system operates in two versions: **v1** and **v2**.
+The system operates in two versions: v1 and v2.
 Both versions provide the same functionality but differ in their implementation:

-- **v1**: Uses direct communication between services via REST API.
+- v1: Uses direct communication between services via REST API, specifically leveraging RestTemplate for HTTP requests.
+However, this approach does not guarantee 100% message delivery due to potential network issues, service unavailability, or other transient failures.

-- **v2**: Uses Apache Kafka for asynchronous message processing, ensuring idempotency and reliable message delivery.
+- v2: Uses Apache Kafka for asynchronous message processing, ensuring idempotency and reliable message delivery.
+By sending messages to Kafka topics, the system guarantees that messages will be processed and delivered even in the event of failures, retries, or system restarts.

 ### Frontend Microservice Endpoints